All Episodes

 Why should Cheney's office call you guys?

-What in the world is Cheney's office?
+What in the world does Cheney's office?

-Oh, you guys and the national media.
+Oh, you guys, and the national media.

 You're just out there trying to destroy these people and Bush.

-But here's the thing that this is what strikes me about this.
+This is what strikes me about this.

 I've lived under the mistaken impression, I guess, all my life that reporters actually went out and reported.

-That they went out there and put their finger to the pulse to the grindstone, nose to the whatever the saying is, they walked around out there, shoe leather, and dug up stories.
+That they went out there and put their finger to the pulse to the grindstone, nose to the, whatever the saying is.

-Found now, you know that the press has to have a body watch on Cheney, just like they have a body watch on Bush.
+Now, you know that the press has to have a body watch on Cheney, just like they have a body watch on Bush.

-That's a term that somebody is always assigned to be wherever they are, as within close proximity as they can get.
+Somebody is always assigned to be wherever they are, as within close proximity as they can get.

 I mean, you know everything going on in the CIA and you're leaking that.